andrzejressel/pulumi-wasm/docs/Internal/WIT.md

 ### Pulumi main

-Entrypoint to program that will be invoked by `pulumi-wasm-runner`.
+Entrypoint to program that will be invoked by `pulumi-gestalt-runner`.
-In Rust case it is created by `pulumi_wasm` macro.
+In Rust case it is created by `pulumi_gestalt` macro.

 ### Log

-Allows logging from within provider (used mostly for main pulumi-wasm component)
+Allows logging from within provider (used mostly for main pulumi-gestalt component)

 ### Register